 - Arrange visits by members of the Royal Family and escort them throughout the visit

 - Represent His Majesty The King and present certain honours, medals and awards and manage invitations to Garden Parties

-- Assess nominations for UK Honours, both individual and for The Queen’s Awards for Voluntary Service, which is for groups, and encourage and assist those making nominations for both
+- Assess nominations for UK Honours, both individual and for The King’s Award for Voluntary Service, which is for groups, and encourage and assist those making nominations for both

-- Encourage and assist businesses to apply for The Queen’s Award for Enterprise
+- Encourage and assist businesses to apply for The King’s Award for Enterprise

 - Liaise with local units of the armed services and uniformed organisations

 - Conduct duties with respect to the local magistracy including acting as Keeper of the Rolls

 - Act as a catalyst and bridge-builder and a focus for key parts of civic life in the county

 The Vice Lord-Lieutenant and the Deputy Lieutenants assist the Lord-Lieutenant, as and when called upon to do so, across the full range of her duties (except for Keeper of the Rolls).